There are currently eight states and the District of Columbia that require Community Association Manager (CAM) to be licensed. These states include:

 Professional Community Association Manager (PCAM): The PCAM requires five years of direct association management experience.
 There are six required courses, an exam, and a case study students must pass to earn certification.

 Large-Scale Manager (LSM): A LSM requires an active PCAM certification and 10 years or more experience, five of which must be as a large-scale manager.
-Special workshops or courses required.
+Special workshops or courses are required.

 Accredited Association Management Company (AAMC): Three years of providing